|

 however understand although insulation is included when you purchase

-a cylinder it is not included when we discuss cylinder size.
+a cylinder it is not included when cylinder sizes are stated or

 Specifying the size of a replacement